|

 It is important to understand that the only way to eliminate feral cats is to stop them from breeding.

-2. Apply nontoxic deterrents around your yard.
-(Orange and lemon peels or citrus scented spray, coffee grounds, pipe tobacco or oil of lavender, lemongrass, citronella or eucalyptus.
+- Apply nontoxic deterrents around your yard.
+(Orange and lemon peels or citrus scented spray, coffee grounds, pipe tobacco or oil of lavender, lemongrass,

 I hope some of this information is helpful.
 I know not everyone enjoys having cats in their yards but with some of the ideas coupled with Trap, Neuter and Release we can help our community coexist with the neighborhood cats!